GhostPet/ImageWebsite/README.md

 - **For MySQL connection:**
   You can change the main.py.
 Afterwards, you may need to install these additional libraries.
-  - PyMySQL 1.1.0 - For connecting the db with Flask-SQLAlchemy
+  - **PyMySQL** 1.1.0 - [PyMySQL lastest Docs](https://pymysql.readthedocs.io/en/latest/) - For connecting the db with Flask-SQLAlchemy
     ```sh
     pip install PyMySQL
     ```
-  - mysql-connector-python 8.3.0 - For creating a db without using additional tool
+  - **mysql-connector-python** 8.3.0 - [mysql-connector-python Docs](https://dev.mysql.com/doc/connector-python/en/) - For creating a db without using additional tool
     ```sh
     pip install mysql-connector-python
     ```